decant09/reiki/README.md

 6. Click on the HTTPS tab and copy the link shown.
 7. In your development environment open the terminal.
 8. Change the current working directory to the location where you want the cloned directory to be.
-9. Type "git clone" into the terminal, then paste the URL you copied in step 6.
+9. Type `git clone` into the terminal, then paste the URL you copied in step 6.
 10. Press **Enter** to create your local clone.
+11. In the terminal install the requirements by using the following: `pip3 install -r requirements.txt`.
+12. If you have your own packages that have been installed, then the requirements file needs updated using: `pip3 freeze --local > requirements.txt`.
+13. Next create the env.py file which tells our project which variables to use.
+14. Add the file to a .gitignore to prevent it from being pushed to github.
+15. Start the Django app: `python3 manage.py runserver`.
+16. Make migrations by running : `python3 manage.py makemigrations`
+17. Then migrate those changes with `python3 manage.py migrate`
+18. To run the project type python manage.py runserver into the terminal and open port 8000.
+19. This will open the project locally for you to work on.

 [Back to top](#contents)